 Continuous integration (CI) environments are fully automated and don't support the human interactivity of a web-based flow.
-In this case, you must use the JWT-based flow to authorize a Dev Hub.
+In these environments, you must use the JSON web tokens (JWT) to authorize an org.

 The JWT-based authorization flow requires first generating a digital certificate and creating a connected app.
 You execute these tasks only once.
-After that, you can authorize the Dev Hub in a script that runs in your CI environment.
+After that, you can authorize the org in a script that runs in your Cl environment.

-For information about using JWT-based authorization with the Travis CI), see the Continuous Integration Using Salesforce DX Trailhead module.
+For information about using JWT-based authorization with Travis CI, see the Continuous Integration Using Salesforce DX Trailhead module.